ZZ's Clam Bar: Adam Platt ejection

 Early in the restaurant's history, critic Adam Platt was ejected while eating by "a very large bouncer".
 Platt had previously given Carbone a one-star review, and assumed the ejection was "retribution" for doing so.
 Platt has contrasted Major Food Group's apparently retaliatory reaction with a softer one from Danny Meyer after Platt wrote a negative review of Meyer's restaurant Blue Smoke.
 Meyer approached Platt after the review was published and informed him the negative review was "very helpful".
 Major Food Group's senior staff has not commented on Platt's removal.

+Replacement and closure

+In 2022, Major Food Group opened a Miami restaurant, ZZ's Sushi Bar, which has been referred to as "a hybrid version of [...]
+ZZ's Clam Bar and a sushi and private members club."
+In 2023, Major Food Group opened a private member's club, ZZ's Club, in Hudson Yards.
+Major Food Group closed ZZ's Clam Bar in 2023, replacing it with a private dining space for Carbone.
+In comments provided to Eater, Major Food Group positioned the new ZZ's Club as a continuation and evolution of ZZ's Clam Bar.

 Reviews and accolades

 Reviews

 Critics have noted the restaurant's high prices.
 Ryan Sutton, in a review for Bloomberg, praised the food and the cocktails by Waugh, but stressed the costs of both.
 As a counterpoint to the higher-cost items, Sutton highlighted the market-price clams as "one way to enjoy a Champagne setting on a beer budget".
 Despite an overall positive review, Sutton did fault the restaurant for not replacing utensils between courses given the costs.
 Alan Richman, writing for GQ, echoed this concern, writing the restaurant needed to "upgrade the experience" given the expensive offerings.